ejade42/Cattle-Recombination/full_code/readme.txt

 Assuming access to the input files, the analysis could be re-run as follows:

 What you should have to start with:
-- A bunch of .txt bash/slurm scripts in the main directory (plus the 0)settings file)
+- A bunch of .sh bash/slurm scripts in the main directory (plus the 0)settings file)
 - An input directory containing the key initial data and software files
 - A scripts directory containing a bunch of scripts, mostly R